Marc Goodfellow: Playing career

 In May 2005, Swansea again admitted their interest in the young winger, and the following month they finally got their man, ending months of speculation.
 Goodfellow said he was delighted with the move and that his "heart was always set on Swansea".
 His 13 appearances proved to be something of an anti-climax.
 So Goodfellow left Swansea, now in League One, to join Grimsby Town in February 2006.
 He played for the "Mariners" in the 2006 Football League Two play-off final at the Millennium Stadium, which ended in a 1–0 defeat to Cheltenham Town.
 He scored once during his spell at Grimsby in a 1–1 draw with Shrewsbury Town.

 In the summer of 2006 Goodfellow joined Bury on a free transfer, before leaving in November 2006.
 He dropped out of the English Football League to sign for Conference National side Burton Albion in January 2007.
 He made 36 appearances in the 2007–08 season, helping them to a fifth-place finish.
 The 2008–09 would prove much more successful, as Goodfellow made 29 league appearances to help Burton finish as Conference champions, and therefore win promotion into the Football League.

-In November 2009 Goodfellow returned to the Conference, signing with Barrow on a month-long loan, he made just two appearances for the club.
+In November 2009, Goodfellow returned to the Conference, signing with Barrow on a month-long loan.
+He made just two appearances for the club.
 On transfer-deadline day, he joined Kidderminster Harriers on loan for the rest of the season.
 He was released from Burton at the end of the 2009–10 season and returned to Barrow for the following season.
 After 19 appearances in 2010–11, he was released by Barrow in May 2011.
 Goodfellow joined Midland Football Alliance side Gresley in August 2011.
 He helped the "Moatmen" to the league title in 2011–12.
 Gresley finished 11th in the Northern Premier League Division One South in 2012–13.
+He finished as top scorer with 14 league and six cup goals and also scored the club's Goal of the Season against Ilkeston Town in the FA Cup.